jvanhei/demand_forecasting_challenge/README.md

     sys.exit(f'Files written: {df_name}, {df_test_name}, {df_sample_name}.
 Test this script using these files by running it again with run_mode=2')
 ```

-Set up the time intervals that define the training/validation, test and prediction data
+Set up the time intervals that define the training/validation, test and prediction data.

 ```python